Sage Privacy Policy

 • Limit use and disclosure of Sensitive Personal Information for any purpose other than the pre-approved business purposes identified in the privacy law.
 Our use of Sensitive Personal Information is already limited to the approved business purposes identified above.

-Requests can be submitted by calling our toll free number (800) 322-4128 or through our online request form .
-You can also opt out of having Personal Information shared through third party cookies and pixels by clicking on the “Do Not Share My Personal Information” link.
+Requests can be submitted by calling our toll free number (800)322-4128 or through our online request form.
+You can also opt out of having Personal Information transmitted through third party cookies by clicking on the “Do Not Share My Personal Information” link.
+Additionally, if your browser supports it, you can turn on the Global Privacy Control (GPC) to opt-out of the “sharing” of your Personal Information for the purpose of targeting advertisements.
+You can learn more about the GPC and how to enable it in your browser from the Global Privacy Control website.

-Please note that these rights apply only to California consumers.
-Only you, or a person registered with the California Secretary of State that you authorize to act on your behalf, may make a verifiable consumer request related to your Personal Information.
-You may also make a verifiable consumer request on behalf of your minor child.
-Except where you have provided an agent with a Power of Attorney pursuant to Sections 4000 – 4465 of the California Probate Code, when using an authorized agent you must: (1) provide the agent with signed permission clearly describing their authority to make a request on your behalf; (ii) verify your own identity; and (iii) directly confirm that you have provided the authorized agent permission to submit the request.
+Except where you have provided an agent with a Power of Attorney pursuant to Sections 4000 – 4465 of the California Probate Code, when using an authorized agent you must provide that person with written permission clearly describing their authority to make a request on your behalf.
 That agent must also be able to verify their identity with us and provide us with their authority to act on your behalf.

 The verifiable consumer request initiated by you or your authorized agent must:

-• • Describe your request with sufficient detail that allows us to properly understand, evaluate, and respond to it.
+• Describe your request with sufficient detail that allows us to properly understand, evaluate, and respond to it.

 We cannot respond to your request or provide you with Personal Information if we cannot verify your identity or authority to make the request and confirm the Personal Information relates to you.
 Making a verifiable consumer request does not require you to create an account with us.
 One of our representatives will contact you in order to verify your identity.
 You may need to provide additional information in order to verify your request.
-Depending on the nature of the request, we may require additional verification actions be taken, including but not limited to providing a signed declaration under penalty of perjury that you are the consumer whose Personal Data is the subject of the request.
+Depending on the nature of the request, we may require additional verification actions be taken, including but not limited to providing a signed declaration under penalty of perjury that you are the consumer whose Personal Information is the subject of the request.
 We will only use this information to verify the requestor’s identity or authority to make the request.

 • Denying you goods or services.